 30. WINTER RETREAT

 If you live in an area where snow is something you only see in the movies, taking a winter trip is a must-do for your family bucket list.
 The joy of playing with fresh snow, sledding, skiing, hot chocolate by the fire, and cozy cabin nights are something your kids will love.
 You can visit popular snow destinations like Aspen and Breckenridge in Colorado, Lake Tahoe in California, Sun Valley in Idaho, or Taos in New Mexico.
 If you want something off-the-beaten-path try out destinations like McCall, Idaho, and Waitsfield, Vermont.

 31. GO TO THE DESERT

 If a winter wonderland isn’t the place for you, then head west to show your kids the barren beauty of the desert.
 Top on our list for desert destinations is to explore the red rock playground of Southern Utah.
 With 5 National Parks, 7 National Monuments, and countless State Parks, there’s playful adventure everywhere you turn.
-Even though it’s a desert landscape, there’s plenty of fun water activities to be had in places like Lake Powell.
+Even though it’s a desert landscape, there are plenty of fun water activities to be had in places like Lake Powell.
 You could also visit Sedona, Arizona, or Santa Fe, New Mexico, for a red rock destination with more city amenities.
 In another direction is the desert of California.
 Visit Joshua Tree National Park or Death Valley National Park to experience an extreme landscape with little water.
 If you want something a little less extreme, head to Palm Springs for a relaxing spa and pool vacation.

 Why You Need To Visit Arches National Park In Winter

 32. TOUCH A DINOSAUR BONE